Lubiąż Abbey: Library

 The abbey library is located above the refectory in the Convent Wing.
 It occupies the second and third floors, with a ceiling height of 12 meters.
 A gallery separates the two stories and winds around the entire room.
 The library at Lubiąż is thought to be the largest baroque library in Silesia.
-Most of the abbey's collection was removed after its dissolution, and the remaining bookshelves and cabinets which once furnished the room were destroyed in the aftermath of the Second World War.
+Most of the abbey's collection was removed after its dissolution, and it was used for ceremonial purposes and theater performances during the convent's service as an asylum.
+The remaining bookshelves and cabinets which once furnished the room were destroyed in the aftermath of the Second World War.
 The frescoes in the library were painted in 1737 Philipp Bentum, and the room's vaulted ceilings were badly damaged in the years following the war.
 Gradual repairs and restorations were begun in 2006 and continue to this day; it is inaccessible to visitors.